Quantum Error Correction for Beginners: Fault-tolerant operations on encoded data

 or the Toffoli gate~\cite{T81}.
-However, neither of these two gates are members of the Clifford group and applying them in a similar way to the other gates will transform the stabilizers out the group and consequently does not represent a valid operation.
-Circuits implementing these two gates in a fault-tolerant manner have been developed~\cite{NC00,GC99,SI05,SFH07}, but at this stage the circuits are complicated and resource intensive.
+Applying them in a similar transversal way, for the majority of stabiliser codes, transform the stabilizers out the group and is consequently not a valid operation.
+Circuits implementing these two gates in a fault-tolerant manner have been developed~\cite{NC00,GC99,SI05,SFH07}, for various codes (most often the $[[7,1,3]]$ code) but at this stage the circuits are complicated and resource intensive.
 This has practical implications to encoded operations.
 If universality is achieved by adding the $T$ gate to the list, arbitrary single qubit rotations require long gate sequences (utilizing the Solovay-Kitaev theorem~\cite{K97,DN06}) to approximate arbitrary logical qubit rotations and these sequences often require many $T$ gates~\cite{F05+}.
 Finding more efficient methods to achieve universality on encoded data is therefore still an active area of research.

-\section{fault-tolerant circuit design for logical state preparation}
+\section{Fault-tolerant circuit design for logical state preparation}

 Section~\ref{sec:Fault-tolerance} introduced the basic rules for fault-tolerant circuit design and how these rules lead to the threshold theorem for concatenated error correction.
 However, what does a full fault-tolerant quantum circuit look like?
 Here, we introduce a full fault-tolerant circuit to prepare the $[[7,1,3]]$ logical $\ket{0}$ state.
-As the $[[7,1,3]]$ code is a single error correcting code, we use the one-to-one definition of Fault-tolerance and therefore only need to consider the propagation of a single error during the preparation (any more that one error during correction represents a higher order effect and is ignored).
+As the $[[7,1,3]]$ code is a single error correcting code, we use the one-to-one definition of fault-tolerance and therefore only need to consider the propagation of a single error during the preparation (any more that one error during correction represents a higher order effect and is ignored).

 As described in Section~\ref{sec:sec:QEC}, logical state preparation can be done by initializing an appropriate number of physical qubits and measuring each of the $X$ stabilizers that describe the code.
 Therefore, a circuit which allows the measurement of a Hermitian operator in a fault-tolerant manner needs to be constructed.
-The general structure of the circuit used was first developed by Shor~\cite{S96+}, however it should be noted that several more recent methods for fault-tolerant state preparation and correction now exist~\cite{S97,S02,DA07} which are more efficient than Shor's original method.
+The general structure of the circuit used was first developed by Shor~\cite{S96+}, however it should be noted that several more recent methods for fault-tolerant state preparation and correction now exist~\cite{S97,S02,DA07,K05}.